 Portsmouth Harbour is the traditional home of the Royal Navy, is the base port for the majority of the Navy's surface warships and is also the major naval stores distribution centre in the UK.
 Military activity is well established around the harbour and includes; the maintenance and building of ships in the Naval Base, helicopter maintenance at Fleetlands, fuelling operations at Clarence Yard and ordnance storage and distribution at the Gosport Armament Depot.
 The Defence Diving School is on Horsea Island, there is a firing range at Tipner and a training establishment on Whale Island which also accommodates the Fleet Headquarters.

 The Queen's Harbour Master, Portsmouth (QHM) has a significant role as the harbour authority for The Dockyard Port of Portsmouth which covers approximately 55 square miles of the central and Eastern Solent.
+The post of QHM dates back to 1808 when the first King’s Harbour Master in Portsmouth was appointed.
 The naval base is of significant heritage interest, both in terms of the historic dockyard and buildings.
+The most famous and historically important ships in the harbour are the Mary Rose, Victory and Warrior.
 A number of operational sites are of importance for wildlife, whilst others have a large impact on the landscape.
 The Ministry of Defence (MoD) operates several sites within the Solent area, where research and development on defence technology is undertaken.

 The QHM makes a significant contribution to the management of the Solent as the harbour authority for Portsmouth Harbour and the Eastern Solent, is a driving force behind other stakeholder's involvement in the area and is a co-sponsor of the Solfire Plan for marine emergencies.